Board of Directors

 She lives in a Windows- and Apple-free household in California.
 In her spare time, Rosanna knits, reads, does crosswords, and wishes she actually has spare time.
 She can be reached at email@example.com.

-Kristi Progri is the Program Coordinator of the GNOME Foundation, helping organize conferences, coordinating internships, and helping with general Foundation activities.
+Kristi Progri is the Program Manager of the GNOME Foundation, helping organize conferences, coordinating internships, and helping with general Foundation activities.

 She has been the chairwoman of Open Labs Hackerspace, a community in Tirana, Albania dedicated to everything to do with Free & Open Source technology and data.
 She is currently a Representative and a Tech Speaker with Mozilla and has also worked with their Diversity and Inclusion team as part of a program that aims to offer opportunities to underrepresented groups in Open Source and Free Software communities.
 She co-founded the Open Source Diversity initiative and has organized many free software events and conferences in Albania with the focus on open technologies.